Museums & Heritage

 Candidates were selected in December 2022 via an open call for applications by a jury composed of: Anne-Lise Desmas, Senior Curator and head of the Sculpture and Decorative Arts Department of the J. Paul Getty Museum in Los Angeles; Olivier Meslay, Director of the Sterling and Francine Clark Art Institute in Williamstown; Charles Personnaz, Director of the Institut National du Patrimoine, Paris; and Annabelle Ténèze, Director of the Abattoirs, Musée – Frac Occitanie Toulouse.

-American candidates will be selected in the spring and can look forward to their program in Paris this autumn, in partnership with the Institut National du Patrimoine, a higher education institution of the French Ministry of Culture in charge of the recruiting and training of French museums curators.
+Candidates were selected by the Museums and Heritage Department in July 2022 via an open call for applications.
+The program of their stay in France from October 8th to October 18th is organized in partnership with the Institut National du Patrimoine, a higher education institution of the French Ministry of Culture in charge of the recruiting and training of French museums curators.